mvpearson131/cmsc430_final_project/README.md

 ### Mutable Hash tables

-(make-hash l) : List of Pairs of Any -> Hash
-Returns a hash table initialized based on teh contents of the list.
+(make-hash [l]) : [List of Pairs of Any] -> Hash Returns a hash table initialized based on teh contents of the list.
 For each element of the list, an entry is put into the table where the car of the element is the key and the cdr of the element is the corresponding value.
-While scheme supports this as an optional parameter, currently our compiler does not.
-It also does not support the empty list as a parameter.
+If no list is provided, then an empty hash is returned

-(hash-ref h k) : Hash -> Any -> Any
+(hash-ref h k [f]) : Hash -> Any -> [Any] -> Any
 Returns the value associated with key k in the Hash h.
-If the key is not in the hash, a runtime error is thrown.
+If the key is not in the hash and an f is not provided, a runtime error is thrown.
+If the ke is not in the hash and an f is provided, f is returned.

 (hash-set! h k v) : Hash -> Any -> Any -> void
 Mutably changes the hash by creating or replacing an entry in the Hash h, where